 We cannot control the weather, but we can take steps to avoid falls when we must get outside during poor weather conditions.
-Some of the tips that can help you avoid a fall this winter include:
+Some of the tips that can help you avoid a slip and fall accidentl this winter include:

 - Wear the right shoes.
 Shoes with slip-resistant soles can help avoid falls when the steps and walkways are covered with ice and snow.
 If you intend to wear dress shoes with smooth soles, you may want to wear snow boots or other winter-weather shoes and change your shoes once you arrive at your location.

 - Slow down!
 When you are crossing slippery surfaces, slow down to avoid a fall.
 Rushing across snow and ice can increase your chance of falling.

 - Try to keep arms free when walking outside.
 Carrying packages or other items can make it more difficult to maintain your balance when walking across slick surfaces.
 Placing your arms out to your sides can help you maintain your balance and reduce the risk of falling.

 - Use extra care when getting into and out of a vehicle, especially a vehicle with steps or a high step-up.

 - Be cautious when entering buildings and watch for slippery floors.
 Snow and ice falling from shoes and clothes can make floors very slick and dangerous.